Check out the list of best NFC-enabled smartphones

 In terms of productivity and quality, iPhone Xs Max is a king.

 The Galaxy Note 9, apparently, has NFC on board and also supports Samsung Pay.
 It is not a cheap device, but owners of this model have said it is totally worth every penny you pay for it.
 Actually, it is one of the best smartphones you can find on today’s market.

 It has a large 6.4-inch display with QHD+ resolution and is powered by the Snapdragon 845 or Exynos 9810 chipset (depending on region).
-It is also endowed with a dual 12MP rear camera setup that has dual-aperture technology, and can record Super Slow Mo videos.
+It is also endowed with a dual 12MP rear camera setup that has dual-aperture technology and can record Super Slow Mo videos.
 Talking about housing and design, the smartphone looks pretty similar to its predecessor.
 However, a fingerprint scanner is located now below the cameras (not next to them).

 OnePlus 6 8/128GB

-This smartphone is a real transitional model, so-called “springboard” between cheap and expensive phones.
+This smartphone is a real transitional model, the so-called “springboard” between cheap and expensive phones.
 On the one hand, it costs much more than any device listed above, while on the other, it is still considerably cheaper than flagship devices.

 OnePlus 6 has a super powerful platform based on the Qualcomm Snapdragon 845 processor and 8 GB of RAM (specs can differ).
-OnePlus 6 will delight the customer with an excellent display, a stylish design, truly fast charge option, decent cameras, and a separate button for its silent mode.
+OnePlus 6 will delight the customer with an excellent display, a stylish design, a truly fast charge option, decent cameras, and a separate button for its silent mode.